dbcls/grasp/README.md

 # Grasp: A bridge between GraphQL and SPARQL

+## TODO

+1. use zazuko's sparqlclient for queries
+2. migrate as much as possible to RDFJS
+3. make a config file possible for authenticated endpoints and such
+4. support multiple apis
 ## What is Grasp?

 Grasp is a bridge software that provides a GraphQL endpoint wrapping SPARQL endpoints.